-- Environmentally Resilient Goal 8, Strategy A Promote infill development where infrastructure and services are already in place (p.54). - Environmentally Resilient Goal 8, Strategy B Encourage mixed-use communities where residents can live, work and play in their own neighborhoods (p.
-54). - Strong and Authentic Neighborhoods Goal 1, Strategy D Encourage quality infill development that is consistent with the surrounding neighborhoods and offers opportunities for increased amenities (p.
-34). - Strong and Authentic Neighborhoods Goal 1, Strategy A Build a network of well connected, vibrant, mixed-use centers and corridors (p.
-34).
+- Equitable, Affordable, and Inclusive Goal 3, Strategy B. "Use land use regulations to enable and encourage the private development of affordable, missing middle and mixed-income housing, especially where close to transit." (p.
+28) - The proposed rezoning and concurrent development agreement will enable for the private development of an affordable and mixed-income housing to occur. - Environmentally Resilient Goal 8, Strategy A "Promote infill development where infrastructure and services are already in place." (p.54) - The proposed map amendment will enable mixed-use development at an infill location where infrastructure is already in place. - Environmentally Resilient Goal 8, Strategy B "Encourage mixed-use communities where residents can live, work and play in their own neighborhoods." (p.
+54) The proposed rezoning for broadens the variety of uses allowing for residents to live, work and play in the area. - Strong and Authentic Neighborhoods Goal 1, Strategy D "Encourage quality infill development that is consistent with the surrounding neighborhoods and offers opportunities for increased amenities." (p.
+34) - The proposed rezoning, specifically the area proposed to be rezoned to U-TU-C, allows for quality infill that is consistent with the existing character and the surrounding neighborhood. - Strong and Authentic Neighborhoods Goal 1, Strategy A "Build a network of well connected, vibrant, mixed-use centers and corridors." (p.
+34) The proposed rezoning supports the network by providing a multi-modal connection on Mead